14 Foods Nutritionists Try To Avoid Eating on Thanksgiving

 AS Food studio/Shutterstock

-This sickly-sweet variation on the fruit salad manages to negate nearly all of the health benefits: “I have yet to see a version of this that doesn’t include highly processed ingredients,” says Baker.
+This is a super-sweet variation on the usually healthy fruit salad: “I have yet to see a version of this that doesn’t include highly processed ingredients,” says Baker.
 Recipes often contain mini marshmallows, powdered sugar, and a whipped topping.
 “Swap it out for a basic fruit salad,” says Baker.
 Use real fruit with a flavored simple syrup if it needs some sweetening, she says.
 Bring equal amounts of cane sugar and water to a boil, then take it off the heat.
 Add some fresh or dry herbs (basil, mint), spices (cinnamon stick, cardamom pods, vanilla bean), or orange or lemon citrus peel and let it come to room temperature.
 Strain out the seasoning and gently mix with the fruit.
 Kenner suggests a mixed-berry fruit salad using blueberries, blackberries, and strawberries.
 “The benefits of sticking with berries is that they’re low-glycemic/low-sugar fruits that are packed with antioxidants and are a good source of fiber.
 So not only are they naturally sweet and delicious, they’re really good for you.”
 Squeeze some fresh lemon juice over the salad to keep it fresh longer, she says.

-This Thanksgiving favorite may feature fruit, but thanks to its sugary filling and buttery crust, one slice of store-bought apple pie has more calories than a plate of turkey breast with gravy, corn on the cob, and a glass of red wine—and that’s not counting the calories from the vanilla ice cream on top.
-“An apple a does keep the doctor away,” says Brill.
+This Thanksgiving favorite may feature fruit, but thanks to its sugary filling and buttery crust, one slice of store-bought apple pie may have more calories than a plate of turkey breast with gravy, corn on the cob, and a glass of red wine—and that’s not counting the calories from the vanilla ice cream on top.
+“An apple a day does keep the doctor away,” says Brill.
 “But not if it’s cooked with gobs of sugar and saturated fat.”
 Instead, make the pie from scratch at home, says Baker.
 “Use the minimum amount of sugar you can, and use a form of sugar that is closer to the whole food side of the spectrum—maple syrup, honey, brown sugar, or sucanat.
 That way you’re getting some nutrition (mostly in the form of minerals) along with the calories,” says Baker.
 “The crust is also healthier if made at home using at least partly whole wheat flour and butter, lard, or coconut oil in place of hydrogenated oils/shortening.”
 Top with frozen yogurt, adds Brill.
 “Spending the time to make a homemade apple pie will make your house smell delicious, and more importantly, will reduce the fat and increase the fiber content,” says Appel.
-Find out the best place to go apple picking in every state.
+(Here are some of the health benefits of apples.)

 Corn helps promote your digestive health by giving you filling fiber; it can also help keep your blood sugar levels steady.
 But the creamed version packs too many calories, says Baker.
 Some recipes include sugar, heavy cream, and even bacon grease.
 “Corn is a plant food that is already high in natural sugar.
 Why not let its own delicious flavor shine?” says Baker.
 “Start with fresh or frozen corn (canned may have an off flavor), boil or steam briefly, then add a small amount of butter (optional), a pinch of thyme or tarragon, salt, and pepper.”
 Less is more when it comes to corn.
 Kenner suggests baking or grilling it with some avocado oil, salt, and pepper.
 “The more we add sauces and processed ingredients to food, the more we move away from the taste of that actual food, and it makes it much easier to overeat,” says Kenner.
 “I encourage people to get back to tasting food in its pure form, and merely enhancing natural flavors with herbs and spices as often as possible.”
-Next, find out the 15 tricks for keeping your sanity if you’re hosting Thanksgiving this year.
+(Here are 29 simple habits that help relieve holiday stress and anxiety.)